How to Get a Product Management Job at Amazon

 As the fourth most valuable public company in the world with over 150,000 employees, Amazon is one of the hardest companies to get a job in.
 They have a unique culture, and they work hard to find candidates that fit in the company.
 However, with so many employees, getting a job there is not entirely impossible.

-Abilities.
-Main abilities that Amazon requires are that the applicant is a good leader and influencer with business, operations and technology expertise.
+The main abilities which Amazon require are that the applicant is a good leader and influencer with business, operations and technology expertise.
 He/she should have the ability to own the long-term vision, strategy, and roadmap for the product, and be able to work autonomously.
 A great applicant will excel at problem-solving, knows how to work in a team and isn’t afraid to get his hands dirty.

 Interview questions at Amazon